Hero Image

 1. Contribute to the Bee Barcode of Life Initiative

-Help collect specimens that contribute to an international effort to identify and catalog bee diversity across Costa Rica and the wider Americas.
+Help collect specimens that contribute to an international effort to identify and catalog bee diversity across Costa Rica and the Americas.

 3. Explore the Monteverde Cloud Forest Reserve